Skip to main content

 History of Madeira in the Early Modern Era

 Madeira, 400 miles west of Africa, was colonized in the 15th century by the Portuguese; thenceforth it was regarded as part of Portugal.
 Wine-grapes were introduced, including the Malmsey (Malvasia, Monembasia) vine from Crete.
-Henry IV Part I (1597) mentions Madeira wine; but it was little imported into England until the 1670s, when England pursued an intermitent tariff war on France by prohibiting French wines.
+Henry IV Part I (1597) mentions Madeira wine; but it was little imported into England until the 1670s, when England pursued an intermittent tariff war on France by prohibiting French wines.

 Trade between Portugal and England had been good--Portugal sending sugar from Brazil and fish from Newfoundland to England, in exchange for cloth and salt fish--and English merchants had settled in Portugal, where they were given special favors.
 But the English colonists in Barbados began to send sugar directly to England in the 1650s, and Portugal needed a substitute export.
 Cheap wines from Portugal were tried, and in the 1670s port began to be developed by the English merchants in Portugal.
 In 1703, during the War of the Spanish Succession, the Methuen Treaty gave Portuguese wines a tariff preference over French wines in return for a perpetual market for English cloth.